pairshaped/curlingio-docs/docs/club-management/support.md

 ### Subject

-This is required and helps us identify the type of support request.
+This is required and helps us identify the type of request.

 ### Curler name